Our verdict

 Breathability depends on the colorway

 In most colorways, the LeBron 20 comes with a traditional mesh upper.
-This fabric has not received any complaints regarding breathability.
-However, Nike also released a couple of colorways that feature suede uppers (the red one we've got here is one of them).
+We don't have any issues regarding this fabric's breathability.
+However, Nike also released a couple of colorways that feature suede uppers.

 Nike LeBron 20 with suede upper (left) vs. Nike Giannis Immortality 2 (right)

-As you can see, its solid upper has got zero transparency.
+As you can see, its solid upper has zero transparency.

 But the upside of such a beefy upper is, of course, its durability.